Referrals & Appointments

 - Before leaving you would need to set up a follow-up appointment within the next week.

-- Bring the transmitter, the BG meter we provided and your log sheets to your follow-up appointment.
+- Bring the transmitter, your BG meter and your log sheets to your follow-up appointment.

-- Your educator will download the transmitter and your meter on the computer.
+- Your educator will download the transmitter on the computer.

 - You will be able to see your sensor reports and your educator will explain what the reports mean.